EveryVoiceTTS/EveryVoice/docs/guides/schemas.md

-# How to Setup Code Completion for Schemas in vim
+# Code Completion for EveryVoice config files

 When manually editing EveryVoice's configuration files, it is convenient to have the file checked/validated and to have documentation about each field.
-The following setup will work for json and yaml configuration files.
+Each EveryVoice config file format is defined by a schema that enables code completion and access to documentation right in the editor, for both json and yaml configuration files.

+## Code completion in VSCode and other IDEs

+We publish the code completion schemas to https://www.schemastore.org/ and VSCode automatically uses these, so it should just work.
+The same will be true of several other IDEs.

+## How to Setup Code Completion for Schemas in vim

+In Vim, it's not automatic, but the following recipe will let you enable code completion.

-## Install `nodejs`
+### Install `nodejs`

 You will need to have a functional `npm` which is part of `nodejs`.
 The schemas will be verified using a node process.

-## Install vim-plug
+### Install vim-plug

 [vim-plug](https://github.com/junegunn/vim-plug):  Minimalist Vim Plugin Manager This will take care of install vim's extensions for us.